-The Find Reviewer tool lets companies engage directly with authors of organic reviews* to find out more about who they are or what they’ve experienced.
-They can ask unknown reviewers for information that helps identify them.
+The Find Reviewer tool lets companies engage directly with authors of reviews* to find out more about who they are or what they’ve experienced.
+This applies to reviews that have been left organically, or reviews left in response to an invitation sent via a system other than Trustpilot's.
+For these reviews, companies can ask unknown reviewers for information that helps identify them.

-This helps businesses quickly and easily gather details without involving Trustpilot’s Compliance Team, and without reporting a review.
+This helps businesses quickly and easily gather details without involving Trustpilot’s Content Integrity Team, and without reporting a review.
 Reviews stay online and visible while companies collect the information they need.

 Try Find Reviewer first